Confused by the information that is out there, and want to know what you need to do to get Covid ready?

 WHO CAN RETURN TO WORK – AND WHEN?

 In the UK, there are typically separate regulations for Scotland, Wales, Northern Ireland, and England.
-At the moment, all devolved countries are in lockdown, so it is pretty much the same for all.
-Below the GCMT guidelines as of 11th January 2021.
+At the moment, Wales and England have reopened and Scotland is going to reopen on 26th April 7th April 2021.

 Please note that for your insurance to be valid, you have to follow both the government guidelines as well as the guidelines of your individual professional associations.
 Document all changes to these guidelines in your risk assessment and check with your insurance.

-We have compiled this information from a resource pack that the Massage Training Institute (MTI) has sent out to its members in June 2020.
+We have compiled this information from a resource pack that the Massage Training Institute (MTI) has sent out to its members in June 2020, January 2021 and April 2021.
 Sheffield Massage Training, i.e. the website you are on right now, is the online platform for Sheffield Centre for Massage Training, which in turn is an MTI (Massage Training Institute) accredited school.
 This resource pack has originally developed by GCMT (Council for Soft Tissue Therapies), and MTI’s chair Earle Abrahamson (who is also chair of CNHC and a representative of GCMT), along with Jennie Parke Matheson (MTI tutor and GCMT representative) have put a lot of work into this.
 You will see a lot of them on this course.
-The resource pack has been thoroughly cross-checked and passed by H&S as well as a laywer.
+The resource pack has been thoroughly cross-checked and passed by H&S as well as a lawyer.
 You will be covered by your insurance as long as you adhere to government guidelines.
-As new information is coming out, we will add this with the date in bold grey.

-“This Resource Pack has been developed by the GCMT as a resource for assisting our member organisations in making informed decisions around the eventual return to work
+“This Resource Pack has been developed by the GCMT as a resource for assisting our member organisations in making informed decisions around the return to work.

 It is noted that the GCMT represents a range of therapies and practices, so one size may not fit all